 We welcome applications from students studying a wide range of international qualifications.

-For direct entry to second year the minimum requirements must be exceeded, including the following:
+For direct entry to second year the standard requirements must be exceeded, including the following:

 Entry to many degrees in Science & Engineering is possible via other qualifications (eg HNC/D, Access, SWAP).

 Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.